Loading

 <title>Link</title>

-<link rel="stylesheet" type="text/css" href="styles.css" />
+<link rel="stylesheet" type="text/css" href="style.css"/>

-<link rel="shortcut icon" href="favicon.ico" type="image/x-icon" />
+<link rel="shortcut icon" href="favicon.ico" type="image/x-icon"/>

 </head>